CosmWasm/tinyjson/README.md

 performance penalty when compared to using `tinyjson.Marshal` / `tinyjson.Unmarshal`.

-Additionally, tinyjson exposes utility funcs that use the `MarshalEasyJSON` and `UnmarshalEasyJSON` for marshaling/unmarshaling to and from standard readers and writers.
+Additionally, tinyjson exposes utility funcs that use the `MarshalTinyJSON` and `UnmarshalTinyJSON` for marshaling/unmarshaling to and from standard readers and writers.
 For example, tinyjson provides `tinyjson.MarshalToHTTPResponseWriter` which marshals to the standard `http.ResponseWriter`.
 Please see the [GoDoc listing](https://godoc.org/github.com/CosmWasm/tinyjson) for the full listing of